xSolutions365/bank-account-api-java/README.md

    This will display the Bank Account UI.
    ![Bank Account UI](images/bank-account-ui.png)

-5. Run the UI tests:
+5. Run the UI tests (ensure both API and UI are running):
    ```sh
    ./gradlew test
    ```